The Graduate Center

 Just two miles from our main campus, the Monmouth University Graduate Center offers immersive learning experiences, inclusive of community engagement, that go beyond traditional classroom environments.
 Our investment in the Graduate Center continues to grow with new facilities, equipment, and expert faculty involvement.

-Currently, the Graduate Center houses the Physician Assistant (PA), Speech-Language Pathology (SLP), Clinical Mental Health Counseling, Addiction Studies, and Athletic Training programs, outfitted with dedicated classrooms, clinical skills laboratories, observation rooms, and equipment to support advanced learning outcomes.
+Currently, the Graduate Center houses the Occupational Therapy (OTD), Physician Assistant (PA), Speech-Language Pathology (SLP), Clinical Mental Health Counseling, and Addiction Studies programs, outfitted with dedicated classrooms, clinical skills laboratories, observation rooms, and equipment to support advanced learning outcomes.

 A key feature of the facility is the Center for Speech & Language Disorders, which provides evaluation and treatment rehabilitation services to the neighboring community.
 Therapy is provided throughout the semester by a Monmouth University graduate clinician under the direct supervision of a Speech-Language Pathologist with certification by NJ and ASHA (the American Speech and Hearing Association).